aaronparker/AppLocker/README.md

-# AaronLocker
+# AppLocker

-Copy of the [AaronLocker](https://github.com/microsoft/AaronLocker) module with customisations.
+AppLocker baseline configuration using the [AaronLocker](https://github.com/microsoft/AaronLocker) module with customisations.
 Used for testing AppLocker and Microsoft Defender Application Control with Windows 10, Intune etc.